-- Identify a project for the fellowship with the CEO and the mentor.
+- Identify a project with the CEO and the board mentor.
 The project(s) should be related to the board’s work, of value to the nonprofit and should use the fellow’s expertise to help advance the work of the board.

 - Maintain the same standards of confidentiality expected of all other board members.

 - Participate in the academic portion of the program.

 - Attend the annual Kellogg Board Fellows Breakfast at the end of May.